-Furthermore, NN applies restrictions to corporate issuers involved in the production of tobacco products.
+Furthermore, NN applies restrictions to corporate issuers involved in the production of tobacco products or oil sands .
 In addition, NN does not invest in sovereign issuers against which arms embargoes have been issued by the UN Security Council.

 The most recent Exclusion List can be downloaded here.

 We use guidelines, such as the UN Global Compact to help us evaluate the corporate behaviour of companies in which we (may) invest.
 The UN Global Compact is a set of 10 principles for responsible corporate behaviour in four areas: human rights, labour relations, environment, and anti-corruption.
 For these areas, NN is developing papers, with the objective of providing guidance to our asset managers.
 The first papers are on Human Rights and the Environment.